cloud2009/LT-PINN/README.md

-# this is the code for LT-PINN: Lagrangian Topology-conscious Physics-informed Neural Network for Boundary-Focused Engineering Optimization
+# LT-PINN: Lagrangian Topology-conscious Physics-informed Neural Network for Boundary-Focused Engineering Optimization

 # how to use the code